-Before we even left Wisconsin, I was pretty excited for our arrival to SE Asia.
+Before we even left Wisconsin, I was pretty excited about our arrival to SE Asia.
 Particularly Indonesia, where would start our tour of this part of the World.
 We’ve never been to Indonesia, but it wasn’t the first time we have been to SE Asia.

 You know that part of the movie, Eat Pray Love, where the story changes from the peaceful calm of a cozy family dinner in Italy to the maddening chaos of the streets of India?
 Well, that is how arriving in Bali felt for us.

 Our quick couple days in Darwin seemed like a dream and despite the fact that we knew what to expect in Asia, we weren’t really prepared mentally for the transition.

-This state left us reeling like a cold slap upside the head.
+This state left us feeling like a cold slap upside the head.
 Our first 24 hours in Bali would turn out to be a whirlwind of mishaps and crazy occurrences.
 Looking back on it now, we just laugh, but at the time it was horrible.

 We have relied heavily on our Charles Schwab debit card to grab quick cash from the ATM as we travel and so far we haven’t had any hiccups with this.

 That was, until we arrived in Denpasar, Bali.
 We made our way to the ATM to withdraw cash, only to find that the ATM would not accept our card.
 Each time it would tell us we needed to contact our bank.
 Lovely, just lovely.

 After several minutes of battling with the ATM machine and still not getting any cash, I rummaged through my wallet and scavenged the last of my US dollars, $50, and walked over to the exchange counter.

 After solving our debacle with the ATM we headed straight for our guesthouse.
 The driver seemed confused about the address we gave him but drove us towards Kuta anyways.

-We paid the man, grabbed our backpacks an entered the guesthouse we had made an advanced booking at.
+We paid the man, grabbed our backpacks and entered the guesthouse we had made an advanced booking at.
 Relieved to finally be somewhere, we smiled at the lady behind the counter and handed her our passports.

-It ended up being a nice room and good location, so can’t complain too much on this one.
+It ended up being a nice room and a good location, so I can’t complain too much about this one.
 It just is the worse when you show up somewhere new with a reservation only to be told they have no space.

 Convenience Store Rip-off

-The first outing we made the next morning was for beverage at the closest convenience store.
+The first outing we made the next morning was for a beverage at the closest convenience store.
 We found ourselves rejoicing over the prices, a coke for 4000IDR, that’s like $0.50USD!
 We didn’t hold back and selected our favorite drinks.

 As we walked down the street it occurred to me that the change hadn’t looked right.
 I know we just arrived and we aren’t used to the currency yet, but I can still add.
 I pulled out the receipt and then counted the chance she had given me.

 She had shorted us 50,000IDR.
-I was pretty shocked about it, so I turned around and carried all the items, receipt and change back into the store.
+I was pretty shocked about it, so I turned around and carried all the items, receipts and change back into the store.
 She smiled at me while I waited for the customer in front of me to checkout.
 She didn’t act shy or leave the counter to her co-worker.